CtrlK

 Suggestions

-Add at least one concrete, executable code example in the main body — e.g., a minimal working MCP tool registration in Python or TypeScript — rather than deferring all code to reference files.
+Add at least one concrete, executable code example in the main body — e.g., a minimal working tool registration in Python or TypeScript — rather than deferring all code to reference files.

 DimensionReasoningScore